 - Fixed slits spectroscopy: Five fixed slits are available for high-contrast spectroscopy on single objects.
 One of these slits is a 1.6" × 1.6" aperture that has been optimized for exoplanet transit observations in the bright object time-series spectroscopy mode.

 - Detectors: NIRSpec's focal plane is equipped with two 5.3 μm cutoff Teledyne-Hawaii-2RG HgCdTe arrays, each having 2048 × 2048 pixels.
 The projected detector pixel size on the sky is 0.1".
 There is a physical gap between the detectors which can result in wavelength loss in a single NIRSpec exposure in the MOS mode, and in the R = 2700 resolutions in all science modes.
 In order to meet instrument sensitivity requirements, NIRSpec has a specialized low noise readout mode called "increased reference sampling and subtraction (IRS2)," which intersperses more reference pixel reads to better remove noise effects.

 Sensitivity and performance

-Figure 3 shows NIRSpec predicted sensitivity in MOS mode observations for a point source observed in ten 966 s exposures, with the medium resolution R = 1000 paired filter and grating settings used for science.
+Figure 3 shows NIRSpec predicted sensitivity in MOS mode observations for a point source observed in ten 966 s exposures, for all filter+grating combinations available for science.
 Observers testing NIRSpec performance and preparing proposals should always use the JWST Exposure Time Calculator (ETC) to obtain the most recent sensitivity estimates.

 Each mode in NIRSpec has its own planning interface template in the Astronomer's Proposal Tool (APT) software.
-The NIRSpec MOS mode has a specialized MSA planning tool (MPT) to help optimize NIRSpec MSA science.
+Follow the links below to access the documentation for each of the observing modes.